tortoise/tortoise-orm/docs/contrib/pydantic.rst

 And that also has the relation defined!

+Note how both schema's don't follow relations back.
+This is on by default, and in a later tutorial we will show the options.

 Lets create and serialise the objects and see what they look like *(in an async context)*:

 .. code-block:: py3